methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-12-05-nexenta-jumbo-frames.md

 ---
   title: Nexenta Jumbo Frames
   date: 2014-12-05
+excerpt: "I Wanted to go through and enable jumbo frames for my lab iSCSI storage which is running on Nexenta CE (For about 4 years now).
+So how do you do this?..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I Wanted to go through and enable jumbo frames for my lab iSCSI storage which is running on Nexenta CE (For about 4 years now).
 So how do you do